Mkwillson/tcga_biolinks1/README.md

 Step 1 - real.pull.data script:
 - This contains a singular function for the extraction of mutation, expression and clinical data.
-- Data pulled for 6 cancaer types
+- Data pulled for 6 cancer types

 Step 2 - Real.filter script:
 - Contains a function for filtering of expression data